Billy Knott

 He has represented England at under-16, under-17 and under-20 level.
 He joined Sunderland after being released from the Chelsea Academy in 2011.
-He played one game for the club, and spent periods on loan at AFC Wimbledon, Woking, Wycombe Wanderers, and Port Vale.
-He joined Bradford City in May 2014, and remained with the club for two seasons, before he joined Gillingham in June 2016.
-He joined Lincoln City on loan in January 2017, and joined the club permanently after he helped Lincoln to the 2016–17 National League title.
-He joined Rochdale on loan in January 2018, before transferring to Concord Rangers in June 2018.
+He played one game for the club and spent periods on loan at AFC Wimbledon, Woking, Wycombe Wanderers, and Port Vale.
+He joined Bradford City in May 2014 and remained with the club for two seasons before he joined Gillingham in June 2016.
+He joined Lincoln City on loan in January 2017 and joined the club permanently after he helped Lincoln to the 2016–17 National League title.
+He joined Rochdale on loan in January 2018 before transferring to Concord Rangers in June 2018.
 He switched to Chelmsford City in March 2019 and joined Bowers & Pitsea in September 2020.
-He later played for Billericay Town, Canvey Island, Great Wakering Rovers, Southend Manor and Margate.
+He later played for Billericay Town, Canvey Island, Great Wakering Rovers, Southend Manor, Erith Town, Margate, Concord Rangers, Barking, and Saffron Walden Town.